dminiac/Next.js-Ecommerce-Web-app/README.md

 ## About The Project

 I saw a UI design on Dribbble by [Anton Mikhaltsov](https://dribbble.com/shots/9404340-Shop-Clothing-Web-Page).
 And I wanted to code this design.
-So I decided to make it a full working website with NextJS but in just 1 week as challenge myself.
-Some issues are still there but I will check out them later.
+Please do note: Some issues are still there but I will check out them later.

 - Filter and Sort buttons are not working yet.
 - ~~Website is not responsive %100 because of time was not enought.
 I am working on it currently.~~ Now, it is responsive.